MicrosoftDocs/windows-itpro-docs/windows/threat-protection/windows-defender-antivirus/windows-defender-antivirus-compatibility.md

 On Windows Server 2016, Windows Defender AV will not enter passive or disabled mode if you have also installed a third-party antivirus product.
 See [Windows Defender Antivirus on Windows Server 2016](windows-defender-antivirus-on-windows-server-2016.md) topic for key differences and management options for Windows Server installations.

-The following matrix illustrates how Windows Defender AV operates when third-party antivirus products or Windows Defender ATP are also used.
+The following matrix illustrates the states that Windows Defender AV will enter when third-party antivirus products or Windows Defender ATP are also used.

 Windows version | Antimalware protection offered by | Organization enrolled in Windows Defender ATP | Windows Defender AV state
 -|-|-|-